Vendic/hyva-checkout-create-account/README.md

 ```

 ## Configuration
+This module introduces a configuration section under **Stores > Configuration > Hyvä Themes > Checkout > New Customer** with the following options:

+- **Enable New Customer**: Enables the "create account" checkbox on the checkout page.
+- **Send Reset Password Mail**: If enabled, a reset password email will be sent after the customer account is created.
+- **Create Password Template**: Allows you to select the email template used when sending the reset password mail.

-None at this moment.
-Feel free to create a pull request if you need specific settings.
+Feel free to create a pull request if you need additional configuration options.
 Check the [issues](https://github.com/Vendic/hyva-checkout-create-account/issues) for tickets that need help.

 ## Compatibility
 - [Hyvä Themes](https://www.hyva.io/hyva-themes-license.html) ^1.0